powwwy/Python-practice/python-practice/README.md

 Create a function that lops itself until the base case has been met allow the user to enter the value they want output the results and test for accuracy

+Task 6.
+Sum of digits

+Multiple ways to do this.
+I decided to use a list and the pop function to find the sum of a digit User input stored as a list
+Find and display sum